 Other Alamance County examples are all Municipal examples.
 For more information see FAQ questions “Why can I not vote in Burlington if my address is in Burlington, or I pay the city utility fees?” and “Why do I have to vote at a polling place in my county or send my ballot to my county’s elections office if the election I am voting in is based on cities (municipalities) and there is a closer polling place/elections office in another county?”

-Currently, you can only vote straight party in North Carolina by selecting the same party for each contest on the ballot individually.
-There is no longer any option on paper ballots or accessible voting equipment (that prints paper ballots) in North Carolina such that one can vote for all candidates of a single party with a single selection.
+Currently, you can only manually vote straight party in North Carolina by selecting the same party for each contest on the ballot individually.
+There is no longer any singular option on paper ballots or accessible voting equipment (that prints paper ballots) in North Carolina such that one can vote for all candidates of a single party without voting each contest individually.
 See N.C.G.S.
 163-165.6(f).

 The party affiliation of candidates in contests on a ballot is contingent upon whether or not that contest is ‘partisan’.
 Offices that are considered ‘partisan’ have candidates’ party affiliation listed below their name.
 Contests that are considered ‘nonpartisan’ do NOT have candidate’s party affiliations listed below their name.